ShweataNHegde/shweata-hegde-blog/content/posts/week-22/index.md

 <img src = "IMG_4910.jpeg">

 ## 2024-12-29
-After waking up, having Tellevu for breakfast, showering, and packing, I left for Muttige, my maternal grandparents' place.
+After waking up, I  had Tellevu for breakfast, showere, packed, and  left for Muttige, my maternal grandparents' place.
 There, I met my uncle and aunt and another set of grandparents.
-I felt nostalgia while helping them with lunch and eating together.
-Soon, it was time to leave.
+I felt nostalgia again while helping them with lunch and eating together.
+Sadly, it was time to leave.
 The ride to the train station was quick.
 We were 20 minutes early.

 The journey back was boring.
 I was glued to my seat the whole time.
 The train was full.
-A lot of drama happened around me over seat exchanges.
+A lot of drama unfolded around me regarding seat exchanges.
 Dad picked me up from the station.
 Came home, showered, ate, wished K. a happy birthday, and slept.

 ## Readings
 - [Paper] Kankaria, S. and Chakraborty, A. (2024).
 Scientific temper: towards an alternate model of science-society relationships JCOM 23(04), Y03. https://doi.org/10.22323/2.23040403